2019 City of Winder Defined Contribution Plan

-Employees are considered eligible after 90 days of employment.
-The employee must enroll
+Full-time employees are considered eligible after 90 days of employment.
+The employee must enroll.

 Example: An employee making $34,000 who contributes 3% of his/her pre-taxed salary, would contribute $39.23 per pay period.
 The City would contribute $39.23 automatically plus an additional $39.23 due to the employees participation.
 Remember this contribution is pre-tax, so the benefits are greater.